reggie-db/reggie-build-py/README.md

 - Python bytecode caches (`__pycache__` directories)
 - Egg info directories

-The root `.venv` and scripts directory are protected from deletion.
+The root `.venv` directory is protected from deletion.

 ### Create

+- **Problem addressed**: Manually creating new project directories, `pyproject.toml` files, and `src` layouts is tedious and error prone, often leading to inconsistent project structures.
+- **Why it's useful**: Standardizes project creation, ensuring every new member project follows the same conventions and is immediately integrated into the workspace.

 <!-- BEGIN:cmd reggie-build create member --help -->
 ```bash